posted on September 1, 2021

 - Partially funded (required to raise partial support)

-High-caliber, low-cost programs are offered at the center for English as a foreign language, career development, business education, mental health counseling, and early childhood development.
-The center will also host other community-centered training and seminars.
+High-caliber, low-cost programs are offered for English as a foreign language.
+With staff availability, we can offer programs in career development, business education, mental health counseling, and early childhood development The center will also host other community-centered training and seminars.

-- Create and oversee programs that enhance the well-being of Kosovars, enrich the city, and create bridges for the gospel
+- Oversee staff and programs that enhance the well-being of Kosovars, enrich the city, and create bridges for the gospel

 - Oversee the development of Bridge staff and programs to achieve specific outcomes